 - Student support representatives highly visible on open days (including virtual).

 - Links to local charities, virtual schools and local authorities, who are also included in outreach activities where possible.

 - Sign up to the Care Leaver Covenant (England only).

 - Regularly check the Student Loans Company’s campaigns page and make sure you are registered to receive updates from your regional SLC account manager.

 - An invitation to visit the campus with free travel and overnight accommodation where required, including for a guest.

 To support applicants

-- Information relayed to academic staff where appropriate, and those staff trained to understand how to support care experienced students effectively.
+- Information relayed to academic staff where appropriate, and staff trained to understand how to support CE students effectively.

-- Care experienced students given the opportunity to disclose their circumstances later in the admissions process (e.g. during enrolment), if they choose not to declare via UCAS.
+- CE students given the opportunity to disclose their circumstances later in the admissions process (e.g. during enrolment), if they choose not to declare via UCAS.